sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/sumo-logic-metrics-handlers.md

 max_connections |
 -------------|------
 description  | Maximum number of connections to keep alive in the connection pool.
-If set to `0`, connection pooling is disabled. required     | true type         | Integer example      | {{< language-toggle >}}
+If set to `0`, there is no limit to the number of connections in the pool. required     | false type         | Integer example      | {{< language-toggle >}}
 {{< code yml >}}